davidsbatista/davidsbatista.net/_posts/2018-05-09-Named_Entity_Evaluation.md

 description: Named-Entity evaluation metrics based on entity-level
 ---

-When you train a NER system the most typically evaluation method is to measure __precision__, __recall__ and __f1-score__ at a token level.
+When you train a NER system the most typical evaluation method is to measure __precision__, __recall__ and __f1-score__ at a token level.
 These metrics are indeed useful to tune a NER system.
 But when using the predicted named-entities for downstream tasks, it is more useful to evaluate with metrics at a full named-entity level.
 In this post I will go through some metrics that go beyond simple token-level performance.

 You can find the complete code associated with this blog post on this repository: